andrew/ultimate-awesome/README.md

 - [free-node-js-resources](https://github.com/getvmio/free-node-js-resources) - Node.js Free Resources | This repo collects 19 of free resources for Node.js. 🚀 Power up your server-side JavaScript with our Node.js Nexus!
 This repository provides a comprehensive collection of free Node.js resources and an online playground.
 Perfect for developers looking to build scalable, hi.
 - [free-object-oriented-programming-resources](https://github.com/getvmio/free-object-oriented-programming-resources) - Object-Oriented Programming Free Resources | This repo collects 33 of free resources for Object-Oriented Programming. 🏛️ Embark on an Object-Oriented Programming journey with our OOP Odyssey repository!
 Dive into a comprehensive collection of free resources and courses on OOP principles and pract.
 - [free-programming-resources](https://github.com/getvmio/free-programming-resources) - Programming Free Resources | This repo collects 232 of free resources for Programming. 🧰 Sharpen your programming skills across multiple languages with our Coder's Toolkit repository!
 Featuring a comprehensive collection of free programming resources, online courses, and a user-friendly playgroun.
-- [free-python-resources](https://github.com/getvmio/free-python-resources) - Python Free Resources | This repo collects 177 of free resources for Python. 🐍 Slither into the world of Python with our Python Playground repository!
-Discover the best free Python courses and resources to master this versatile language.
-Whether you're a beginner or looking to level up your skill.
 - [free-pytorch-resources](https://github.com/getvmio/free-pytorch-resources) - PyTorch Free Resources | This repo collects 16 of free resources for PyTorch. 🔥 Ignite your machine learning projects with our PyTorch Lab!
 This repository offers a wealth of free PyTorch resources and an interactive online Playground.
 Ideal for AI researchers, data scientists, and developers div.
 - [free-react-resources](https://github.com/getvmio/free-react-resources) - React Free Resources | This repo collects 27 of free resources for React. ⚛️ Build modern user interfaces with our React Workshop repository!
 Packed with a wealth of free React resources and an online playground, this is your go-to place for mastering this essential web development library.
 Ideal.
-- [free-robotics-resources](https://github.com/getvmio/free-robotics-resources) - Robotics Free Resources | This repo collects 39 of free resources for Robotics. 🤖 Bring machines to life with our Robotics Workshop repository!
-Explore free resources and an online playground covering essential robotics concepts.
-From kinematics to computer vision, build your skills and bring you.
 - [free-r-resources](https://github.com/getvmio/free-r-resources) - R Free Resources | This repo collects 15 of free resources for R. 📈 Dive into data science with our R Studio repository!
 Packed with a comprehensive collection of free R resources and online tools, this is your go-to place for mastering R programming.
 Perfect for statisticians, data analysts, and.
 - [free-ruby-resources](https://github.com/getvmio/free-ruby-resources) - Ruby Free Resources | This repo collects 18 of free resources for Ruby. 💎 Discover the beauty of Ruby programming with our Ruby Gems collection!
 This repository showcases a carefully curated set of free Ruby resources, courses, and an interactive Playground.
 Ideal for those who appreciate the sim.
 - [free-rust-resources](https://github.com/getvmio/free-rust-resources) - Rust Free Resources | This repo collects 14 of free resources for Rust. 🦀 Build robust and efficient systems with our Rust Foundry repository!
 Offering a wealth of free Rust resources and an online Playground, this is your workshop for mastering this modern, safe, and concurrent programming langu.